Yamato-Security/takajo/README.md

 # Command List

 ## List Commands
-* `list-logon-summary`: create a list of top accounts that logged into computers (input: JSONL, profile: standard)
 * `list-network-connections`: create a list of unique target and/or source IP addresses (input: JSONL, profile: standard)
 * `list-undetected-evtx`: create a list of undetected evtx files (input: CSV, profile: verbose)
 * `list-unused-rules`: create a list of unused sigma rules (input: CSV, profile: verbose)

-## Other Commands
+## Split Commands
-* `split-csv-files`: split up a large CSV file into smaller ones based on the computer name (input: non-multiline CSV, profile: any)
+* `split-csv-timeline`: split up a large CSV timeline into smaller ones based on the computer name (input: non-multiline CSV, profile: any)
+* `split-json-timeline`: split up a large JSONL timeline into smaller ones based on the computer name (input: JSONL, profile: any)

+## Stack Commands
+* `stackRemoteLogons`: create a list of top accounts that logged into computers (input: JSONL, profile: standard)

 ## Sysmon Commands
 * `sysmon-process-hashes`: create a list of process hashes to be used with vt-hash-lookup (input: JSONL, profile: standard)